Jason Plato

-Timothy Jason Plato (born 14 October 1967) is a British former racing driver who last competed in the British Touring Car Championship (BTCC) for BTC Racing.
+Timothy Jason Plato (born 14 October 1967) is a British former racing driver and former team principal/founder of Plato Racing.
+He last competed professionally in the 2022 British Touring Car Championship for BTC Racing.
 He has twice been BTCC Champion, in 2001 for Vauxhall and 2010 for Silverline Chevrolet.

-He has finished in the top 3 in the Championship 12 times and holds the record for the most overall race wins in the BTCC.
+Plato has finished in the top-three in the Championship 13 times and holds the record for the most overall race wins in the BTCC with 97 (94 overall) and 3 extra class wins.
 He has also served as a presenter on the motoring television series Fifth Gear since 2004.

 Career history

 After success in karting including a 1989 British Championship win in the Junior TKM Class, Oxford-born Plato raced in Formula Three and Formula Renault.
 In 1996, he entered the Renault Spider championship, taking a dominant title win.

 BTCC (1997–2001)

 Williams Renault (1997–1999)

-In 1997, he gained the second drive in the Williams-Renault BTCC team, after Frank Williams organised a test between him, Gianni Morbidelli and Jean-Christophe Boullion with the fastest getting the contract offer.
+In 1997, Plato gained the second drive in the Williams-Renault BTCC team, after Frank Williams organised a test between him, Gianni Morbidelli and Jean-Christophe Boullion with the fastest getting the contract offer.
 After being overlooked by Williams, Plato travelled to the Williams base and after some convincing, Sir Frank gave Plato the drive.

-Plato took pole for his first three races in the Renault Laguna, and ultimately won 2 races as a rookie, taking 3rd in the championship which was won by his team-mate Alain Menu.
-He was 5th in the series in each of the next two years.
+Plato took pole for his first three races in the Renault Laguna, and ultimately won two races as a rookie, taking third in the championship which was won by his team-mate Alain Menu.
+He was fifth in the series in each of the next two years.